zub1984/udacity-superduo-app/README.md

 * J03 - Optimized UI for layout re-use
 * J04 - added wigets for today and latest scores.
 * J05 - added functionality to get team names and logo dynamically from server based on league's
+* J06 - fix the issue of app crashing when server returns home or away team logo URL as blank
+* J07 - fix the issue of Picasso while loading the image on remoteView with worker thread
+* J08 - parse the URL while making network call to avoid URL malform exception because of special characters in logo URL
+* J09 - add accesibility and localization support